BillAMurray/BlockchainDemo/README.md

-This project was originally uploaded in Portuguese and was translated to English.
+This project was originally uploaded in Portuguese and translated to English.

 Project source:
 https://github.com/agamenonPereira/BlockchainDemo